PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 This can be hard to visualise, so let’s take a look at a hypothetical example.

-Let's say we earn a salary of $30,000 per year, and we're planning to buy a new car that costs $15,000.
-After doing some math, we figure you can save $5,000 per year.
+Let's say we earn a salary of 30,000 dollars per year, and we're planning to buy a new car that costs 15,000 dollars.
+After doing some math, we figure you can save 5,000 dollars per year.
 That means, given zero inflation, it would take us three years to save up for the car.
 Sounds reasonable…

 However, in such a scenario, we are failing to account for inflation.
 When we include inflation in the above scenario, we face a very different story.

-Assuming our income and savings potential stay the same, after three years of 10% inflation, the car would now cost $19,965.
-We’re now $4,965 short, and by the time we save for another year and finally have the $19,965, it now costs $21,961.
+Assuming our income and savings potential stay the same, after three years of 10% inflation, the car would now cost 19,965 dollars.
+We’re now 4,965 dollars short, and by the time we save for another year and finally have the 19,965 dollars, it now costs 21,961 dollars.
 The car is quickly getting further and further out of reach.

-All in all, given zero inflation, it would take three years to save for a $15,000 car if we’re able to save $5,000 per year.
+All in all, given zero inflation, it would take three years to save for a $15,000 car if we’re able to save 5,000 dollars per year.
 However, with inflation at 10%, we now have to save for 4.5 years.
 That is 50% more time!
 1.5 years of our life we won’t get back.

 If our salary does not increase with inflation, we are earning less money as time passes.
 This is because the cost of living is increasing, but our salary is staying the same.
 This leads to a decrease in our purchasing power, making it more difficult to afford the same standard of living as before.